The Sacrament of Baptism

 The Sacrament of Confirmation

 Confirmation can be conferred upon children (7 years old and older) or adults.
 Families of children seeking Confirmation are asked to enroll in the Sacrament Process and Family Faith Formation program.
-Contact the Director of Religious Education for further information.
+For adults who have been baptized in the Catholic Church but have not been confirmed, there is a time of preparation prior to the celebration of the sacrament of Confirmation.

 Adults who wish to become members of the Catholic Church are encouraged to enroll in RCIA (Rite of Christian Initiation for Adults).